 You may be wondering, can hamsters see in color?
 Just like other mammals, hamsters’ eyes are made up of various parts with which they see.
-Like a human eye, they also have the retina, lens, iris, pupil, and optic nerve.
-Be it as it may, Hamster’s eyes are mostly spherical and are different in color depending on the species and sizes.
+Like the human eye, they also have the retina, lens, iris, pupil, and optic nerve.
+Be it as it may, Hamster’s eyes are mostly spherical and are different in color depending on the species and size.

 From a distance, the hamster’s eye appears to be round and uniform in color.
 That’s to say hamsters can see, but differently from how we humans do.

 In contrast, hamsters have a much more full range of eyesight compared to that humans.
 The eyesight allows them to see at higher angles.